Analytic non-abelian Hodge theory: Introduction

 However, it has long been realised that the reductive pro-algebraic fundamental group is slightly inadequate.
 From it we can recover the points of the Betti moduli space, and from the full pro-algebraic fundamental group we can even recover their infinitesimal neighbourhoods, but in general these groups convey no information about how the neighbourhoods glue together.
 A further source of dissatisfaction is the discontinuity of the circle action on $\pi_1(X,x)^{\red}$, since it is continuous on moduli spaces.

-The key idea behind this paper is that we can produce finer and more satisfactory invariants by looking at representations with analytic structure.
+The key idea behind this paper is that we can produce finer and more satisfactory invariants by looking at representations with analytic structure, an approach previously considered by Sullivan in \cite[\S 9]{Sullivan}.
 The group scheme $\pi_1(X,x)^{\red}$ can be recovered from representations in finite-dimensional matrix algebras, but the Riemann--Hilbert correspondence between Betti and de Rham moduli holds with coefficients in any Banach algebra.
 We accordingly construct Betti, de Rham and Dolbeault moduli functors on Banach algebras, and recover the analytic moduli spaces from these functors.
 The framed Betti and de Rham functors are represented by a Fr\'echet algebra which we regard as the analytic completion of $\R[\pi_1(X,x)]$.

 To understand the topological structure underlying these analytic spaces, we then restrict to $C^*$-algebras rather than Banach algebras.
 There are notions of unitary and pluriharmonic representations with coefficients in any $C^*$-algebra, and the homeomorphism of moduli spaces above extends to an isomorphism between the semisimple de Rham functor and the polystable Dolbeault functor on polynormal $C^*$-algebras, via isomorphisms with the pluriharmonic functor.
 The $C^*$-algebra of bounded operators gives us a notion of pluriharmonic local systems in Hilbert spaces, and there is a form of Hodge decomposition for these local systems.